 From what age can a labia correction be carried out?

 The questions of young patients are answered with great sensitivity by a very experienced plastic surgeon in a personal consultation with the parents.
-This appointment is very helpful for all involved.
+This appointment is very helpful for everyone involved.

 Before treating young women, the consent of both parents is essential.
 The careful risk assessment usually takes place in at least two meetings.
 Especially in the case of minors, it can be helpful for those affected and the parents to obtain a second opinion.
 The size and shape of the labia change only slightly after puberty.
 A labia correction can therefore be carried out for the first time before the age of 18 in justified exceptional cases.